jgibbons-cp/otel/python/ddot/README.md

         args: ["sample_flask_app_otel.py"]
 ```

-Hit is the same as above and see dd traces from the same image.
+Re-open the port-forward and navitate to ```http://localhost:33333``` and see dd traces from the same image.
 To switch, rebuild the container removing the OTEL instrumentation and the way the agent is configured it will auto-instrument.

 ```
 CMD ["python3", "sample_flask_app_otel.py"]